WhoSowSee/mdv-previewer.yazi/README.md

   theme = "kanagawa",
   code_theme = "tokyonight",

-  -- If not specified, uses the default safe arguments.
+  -- It is not recommended to use this parameter
-  -- Cannot use --monitor and --config-file
+  -- If not specified, uses the default safe arguments -- Cannot use --monitor and --config-file
   -- The priority of custom_args is higher than theme and code_theme -- If --cols/--columns is not specified, it defaults to the width of the preview pane